 denaturation

-- the act or process of rendering an alcohol unfit for drinking by adding an unwholesome substance that does not alter its usefulness for other purposes:
+the act or process of rendering an alcohol unfit for drinking by adding an unwholesome substance that does not alter its usefulness for other purposes.

 New legislation made the denaturation of industrial alcohol compulsory.

-- Biochemistry. the act or process of altering the original state of a protein or the like through chemical or physical means:
+Biochemistry. the act or process of altering the original state of a protein or the like through chemical or physical means.

 Acid and heat both cause a denaturation of protein, breaking bonds in the protein’s secondary and tertiary structure.

-- the act or process of depriving something of its natural character or properties:
+the act or process of depriving something of its natural character or properties.

 Totalitarianism emerges from the denaturation of religion and politics.

-Origin of denaturation1
+Origin of denaturation

 Example Sentences